os-assignments/os-assignments.github.io/content/tools/cpu-scheduling/_index.md

  - When adjusting the arrival times, processes will always need to arrive in alphabetical order and two processes cannot arrive at the same time.

- You can only delete the
-last process.
-When adjusting the arrival times, processes will always need to arrive in alphabetical order and two processes cannot arrive at the same time.
+When hovering of the last row in the process table, you can chose to delete this process by pressing the {{% icon trash %}} delete symbol.

 {{% elm src="/elm/cpu-scheduling.js" id="elm-cpu-scheduling"%}}